Fast Nonseparable Gaussian Stochastic Process with Application to Methylation Level Interpolation: Numerical comparison

-We first compare the out-of-sample prediction of different methods using the criteria discussed above for roughly $10^6$ methylation levels in the WGBS dataset.
-In this dataset, 24 samples are available in total and we randomly select $k^*=4$ samples, whose methylation levels are partially observed (with certain proportion being held out), while the methylation levels of the rest of the samples are fully observed.
-We consider three scenarios, in which $50\%$, $75\%$, and $90\%$ of the methylation levels of these $4$ samples are held out as the test dataset.
+We first compare the out-of-sample prediction of different methods using the criteria discussed above for $10^6$ methylation levels at chromosome 1 in the WGBS dataset \citep{ziller2013charting}.
+In this dataset, 24 samples are available in total and we randomly sample $k^*=4$ samples, whose methylation levels are partially observed (with certain proportion being held out), while the methylation levels of the rest of the samples are fully observed.
+We consider three scenarios, in which $25\%$, $50\%$, $75\%$, and $90\%$ of the methylation levels of these $4$ samples are held out as the test dataset.
 The methylation levels of each sample are centered and the mean is added back for prediction in the GaSP model \citep{higdon2008computer}.
-We estimate the range and nugget parameters using equation (\ref{equ:max_marginal_post}) and rely on the predictive distribution of model (\ref{equ:nonseparable2}) for combining different sources of information in prediction.
+We estimate the range and nugget parameters using equation (\ref{equ:max_marginal_post}) and rely on the predictive distribution of model (\ref{equ:nonseparable1}) for combining different sources of information in prediction.

-As shown in Table~\ref{tab:RMSE_Accuracy}, the nonseparable GaSP model has the smallest out-of-sample RMSE, making it the most accurate in out-of-sample prediction in all scenarios.
-For instance, when $50\%$ of CpG sites are held out, the nonseparable GaSP method improves the RMSE by at least $15\%$ compared to any other methods we considered.
+As shown in Table~\ref{tab:RMSE_Accuracy}, the nonseparable GaSP model has the smallest out-of-sample RMSE in out-of-sample prediction in almost all scenarios.
+For instance, when $50\%$ of CpG sites are held out, the nonseparable GaSP method improves the RMSE by around $15\%$ compared to any other methods we considered.
 The gain is from integrating the correlations between CpG sites and between samples through a coherent statistical model, while the other models only utilize partial information.
-For example, the methods in rows 2 to 4 only exploit the site-wise correlation by assuming the observations are independent across different samples at each CpG site, while the methods in rows 5 to 6 only exploit the correlation between samples.
+For example, the methods in rows 2 to 4 only exploit the site-wise correlation by assuming the independence across different samples at each CpG site, while the methods in rows 5 to 6 only exploit the correlation between samples.

 When more and more data are held-out as the test data, the correlation between nearby observed methylation levels gets smaller as the average distance between two sites with observed methylation levels gets larger, making it harder for prediction.
-Yet the nonseparable GaSP model still results in the smallest RMSE, which is around $0.089$ and $0.096$, when $75\%$ and $90\%$ of CpG sites are held out respectively.
+We noticed the RMSE by the nonseparable GaSP model increases by more than $10\% $ when the percentage of held-out site increases from $75\%$ to $90\%$.
+In this scenario, the nonseparable GaSP model performs similar to the methods based on the sample correlation, and much better than the recent interpolation method based on the correlation between site \citep{zhang2015predicting}.